romilly/quick2wire-python-api/README.md

 STOP PRESS
 ----------

-Earlier versions do not work if you upgrade the kernel of the official Raspbian distribution to Linux 3.6 by running rpi-update.
-You see will  an error like:
+Earlier versions of the I2C API do not work if you upgrade the kernel of the official Raspbian distribution to Linux 3.6 by running rpi-update.
+You will see an error like:

     File "/home/pi/quick2wire-python-api/src/quick2wire/i2c.py", line 74, in transaction
         ioctl(self.fd, I2C_RDWR, addressof(ioctl_arg))